react-declarative/react-declarative/docs/other/better-than-jsonforms.md

 }
 ```

 This is bad.
 But if we talk about data bindings in jsonforms it become awful cause you need to implement redux-like middlewares.
-This is legacy way of the development which will break your app by destroying function pureness in long term [by new code addition side effect](./code-sideeffect.md)
+This is legacy way of the development which will break your app by destroying function pureness in long term [by the new code addition side effect](./code-sideeffect.md)

 ```tsx
 import { INIT, UPDATE_DATA } from  '@jsonforms/core'